Table of Contents

 - Recognize a job well done.
 If they completed a project that was fantastic, tell them.
 If they went above and beyond, give them a pat on the back.

 - Pass along accolades.
-If a customer praises one of your staff for their performance or attentiveness, pass it along.
-Don’t hesitate to thank the employee for what a great job they did, especially in front of others.
+If a customer praises one of your team members for their performance or attentiveness, share it.
+Don’t hesitate to thank the person for what a great job they did, especially in front of others.

 - Appreciate behind-the-scenes work.
-Perhaps one of your dedicated employees reached out to help a customer late in the evening or worked hard to mentor a newer staff.
+Perhaps one of your dedicated employees reached out to help a customer late in the evening or worked hard to mentor a newer team member.
 To help retain key talent like that, thank them.
 Let them know how great you think they are.

 As Harvard Business Review points out: